Thanks FLO: Celebrating the Life and Legacy of Frederick Law Olmsted

 Who was the visionary who designed some of America’s most iconic gardens and parks?
 Find out at an all-new exhibit celebrating the life and work of Frederick Law Olmsted (FLO).

-The exhibit on the man who planned both Central Park (his first major design) and the Biltmore Estates in Asheville (his final one), takes center stage in the Baker Visitor Center Exhibit Hall and at select locations in the landscape on the occasion of his 200th birthday.
+The exhibit on the man who planned both Central Park (his first major design) and Biltmore in Asheville (his final one), takes center stage in the Baker Visitor Center Exhibit Hall and at select locations in the landscape on the occasion of his 200th birthday.
 Thanks FLO features a retrospective of Olmsted’s life through landmarks and key moments and shows off a selection of his most iconic designs through vintage postcards, maps and green screen technology.

-Step into into the designing game and build a park using interactive tools and take a selfie that puts you front and center in iconic Olmsted parks.
+Step into the designing game and build a park using interactive tools and take a selfie that puts you front and center in iconic Olmsted parks.
 Outdoor exhibits await discovery and illustrate the design principles Olmsted used while designing and building parks, greenways, campuses and private estates across the United States.

 The exhibit is created in conjunction with the National Association for Olmsted Parks (NAOP) in celebration of Olmsted’s 200th birthday on April 26, 2022.